-- offset Used in patter rn filters to determine the starting position to start the pattern checking.
+- offset Used in pattern fil ters to determine t he starting position to start the pattern checking.
 Example: 12-80 This filter pattern will match if the packet information starting at the 12 th octet equals the 80 of the filter pattern.
-OR Used in comb pination filters when or ne or the other conditions must be met.
-Example: 10-20 12-80 This filter pattern will match if the packet information starting at the 10^{th} octet equals the 20 of the filter pattern or if the packet information starting at the 12^{th} octet equals the 80 of the filter pattern. & AND Used in comb pination filters when or ne and the other conditions must be met.
-Example: 10-20&12-80 This filter pattern will match if the packet information starting at the 10 th octet equals the 20 of the filter pattern and the packet information starting at the 12 th octet equals the 80 of the filter pattern. ~ NOT Used in patte rn filters to indicate the at all packets not matching the defined pattern will be filtered.
-Example: ~12-80 This filter pattern will match if the packet information starting at the 12 th octet does not equal the 80 of the filter pattern. () brackets Used in patter rn filters to separate po ortions of filter patterns for specific operators.
-Example: 1 2-80&(14-24 14-32) This filter pattern will be checked in two operations.
+OR Used in combinati ion filters when or e or the other conditions must be met.
+Example: 1 0-20 12-80 This filter pattern will match if the packet information starting at the $10^{\text{th}}$ octet equals the 20 of the filter pattern or if the packet information starting at the $12^{\text{th}}$ octet equals the 80 of the filter pattern. & AND Used in combinati ion filters when or ne and the other conditions must be met.
+Example: 10 0-20&12-80 This filter pattern will match if the packet information starting at the $10^{\text{th}}$ octet equals the 20 of the filter pattern and the packet information starting at the $12^{\text{th}}$ octet equals the 80 of the filter pattern. ~ NOT Used in pattern fil ters to indicate that at all packets not matching the defined pattern will be filtered.
+Example: ~12-80 This filter pattern will match if the packet information starting at the 12 th octet does not equal the 80 of the filter pattern. () brackets Used in pattern fil ters to separate po ortions of filter patterns for specific operators.
+Example: 12-80 &(14-24 14-32) This filter pattern will be checked in two operations.
 First the section in brackets will be checked and then the results of the first check will be used in the second check using the first portion of the filter patter.
-If the packet information starting at the 14 th octet equals 24 or 32, and the information at the 12 th octet equals 80, the filter pattern will match.
+If the packet information starting at the 14 th octet equals 24 or 32, and the information at the 12 th octet equals 80, the filter pattern will match. @ Connect Used in pattern fil down.
+This is onl Example: at the filter will only be active when the remote site connection is P1730.
+This filter pattern will match if the remote site connection is down and the packet information starting at the 12th octet equals the 80 of the filter pattern.